 Though 10 inches of snow is nothing to sound the alarm for within the Erie community, the record lake effect snow beginning on the day after Christmas brought challenges to Greater Erie AA that it had never seen before.

 On Dec.
-25, the city of Erie saw 34 inches of snow, for snowfall in any single day, reported the Erie Times-News.
+25, the city of Erie saw 34 inches of snow, an all-time record for snowfall in any single day, reported the Erie Times-News.

 A satellite image of clouds causing lake effect snow over the Great Lakes.
 Photo credit: National Weather Service.